-The scheme property of a Fund will be invested with the aim of achieving the investment objective of each of the Funds but subject to the limits set out in Chapter 5 of the COLL Sourcebook ("COLL 5") and this Prospectus.
-These limits apply to each of the Funds individually as summarised below.
+The scheme property of the Fund will be invested with the aim of achieving the investment objective of the Fund but subject to the limits set out in Chapter 5 of the COLL Sourcebook ("COLL 5") and this Prospectus.
+These limits apply to the Fund as summarised below.

-1.1 Prudent spread of risk
+1.1.
+Prudent spread of risk

-The Manager must ensure that, taking account of the investment objective and policy of each of the Funds, the scheme property aims to provide a prudent spread of risk.
+The Manager must ensure that, taking account of the investment objective and policy of the Fund, the scheme property aims to provide a prudent spread of risk.

-1.2 Cover
+1.2.
+Cover

-- 1.2.1 Where the COLL Sourcebook allows a transaction to be entered into (for example, investment in nil and partly paid securities and the general power to accept or underwrite) or an investment to be retained only if possible obligations arising out of the investment transactions or out of the retention would not cause any breach of any limits in COLL 5, it must be assumed that the maximum possible liability of the Funds under any other of those rules has also to be provided for. - 1.2.2 Where a rule in the COLL Sourcebook permits an investment transaction to be entered into or an investment to be retained only if that investment transaction, or the retention, or other similar transactions, are covered: - 1.2.2.1 it must be assumed that in applying any of those rules, the Funds must also simultaneously satisfy any other obligation relating to cover; and - 1.2.2.2 no element of cover may be used more than once.
+- 1.2.1.
+Where the COLL Sourcebook allows a transaction to be entered into (for example, investment in nil and partly paid securities and the general power to accept or underwrite) or an investment to be retailed only if possible obligations arising out of the investment transactions or out of the retention would not cause any breach of any limits in COLL 5, it must be assumed that the maximum possible liability of the Fund under any other of those rules has also to be provided for. - 1.2.2.
+Where a rule in the COLL Sourcebook permits an investment transaction to be entered into or an investment to be retained only if that investment transaction, or the retention, or other similar transactions, are covered: - 1.2.2.1. it must be assumed that in applying any of those rules, the Fund must also simultaneously satisfy any other obligation relating to cover; and - 1.2.2.2. no element of cover may be used more than once.